ESPN recovers from sloppy early rounds with Sunday drama

 Prior to the Open Championship, Mike McQuade, vice president of event production at ESPN, noted that the channel would deliver more than 37 hours of live action.
 This is sort of like dog years, only in reverse.
 When a TV guy says you’ll see 37 hours of coverage, that means you’ll get about 20 hours – if you’re lucky.

-Phil Mickelson tied the low round of the tournament with a 66 Sunday at the Open Championship at Muirfield.
+Phil Mickelson tied the low round of the tournament with a final-round 66 at the 2013 Open Championship at Muirfield.
 See images of his day and his week in Gullane, Scotland.

 Much of ESPN’s early-round Open coverage was, frankly, a mess.
 The shows had no rhythm or pacing.
 Short action sequences were squeezed between frequent commercial breaks.
 Too often, canned features and sponsored highlights packages crowded out the live action.
 And don’t even get me started on ESPN’s announcing crew.
 In a recent column, I questioned whether announcers were being paid by the word.
 Which raises this question: How much do we have to pay the ESPN crew to stop talking?
 It’s like an assembly line of Chatty Cathys.